rdpopov/rdpopov/README.md

 - I’m currently learning
   Rust and Lua(for neovim) \
   And any other language that catches my eye. \
+  Tried many, but most of them didn't stick.\
   Nim has been favourite so far.
 And lua the most nifty.